 Welcome to the Radix Tech Docs

-With these tools in place for developers, the Xi’an release will implement the complete Cerberus consensus protocol, able to provide unlimited parallelization of transactions and application execution.
+Then a Xi’an release will implement the complete Cerberus consensus protocol, able to provide unlimited parallelization of transactions and application execution.
 This will enable the Radix network to scale limitlessly to the needs of global finance rebuilt by a world of developers.

 Radix is a stack of open source technologies that create the Radix public network and make it useful to users and developers.
 Anyone may access the network, or participate in its operation, with network usage paid directly to the network itself with a native token called XRD.